 This year was my second time to make the pilgrimage the Masters and what a special week it turned out to be.
-Its hard to believe its now a year to the day since i played Augusta National and being back this year brought all the memories back like it was yesterday.
+It’s hard to believe a year has passed since i played Augusta National and being back this year brought all the memories back like it was yesterday.

 Augusta National is a magical place that no golfer will ever tire of looking at.
 Like most, all of my early golfing memories were of watching the Masters on TV.
 It was the one Sunday of the year that I didn’t have to go to bed after Glenroe and didn’t care about not having my homework done.
 It was the early 90s (I was 12) and the European domination was underway at Augusta National with Lyle, Woosnam, Langer, Faldo and Olazabal all claiming green jackets.
 From my first glimpse I was hooked.
 It was like being transported to another world.
 My best friend Trevor Cassidy (Chass as I called him ) and I had taken up pitch and putt around that time too so when we saw the Masters our natural instinct was to try move onto the big course and play some golf.